Distributed Generation: The Future of Energy Explained

 Future of Distributed Generation

 The future looks bright.
-Smart technologies and artificial intelligence (AI) are making distributed systems more efficient.
+Smart technologies and artificial intelligence (AI) are enhancing the efficiency of distributed systems.
 Smart microgrids will balance supply and demand in real time.
-Battery storage is becoming cheaper, allowing solar and wind to provide power even at night or on cloudy days.
+Battery storage is becoming increasingly affordable, enabling solar and wind power to provide electricity even at night or on cloudy days.

 In the coming years, we may see peer-to-peer energy trading, where neighbors sell extra solar power directly to each other using blockchain technology.